 Throughout our BSc (Hons) International Business Management course, you’ll benefit from lectures and seminars on career-relevant issues such as CV preparation, job-hunting, obtaining work experience and using social media.

 Our dedicated placements and employability support team will give you access to information that’s relevant to International Business Management graduates.
 We’ll encourage you to reflect on your strengths and areas for development and to make plans to strengthen your skills and experience in preparation for employment in a global organisation.

 On successful completion of this degree, you might choose to move onto postgraduate studies, such as our MSc Management.

 We regularly host employer visits and speakers.
 We also organise business events designed to enhance your knowledge of the job market and give you opportunities to meet and speak with employers.

 You can expect an interesting mix of coursework, essays, exams and activity-based assignments.
 Your coursework could include problem-solving activities, consultancy projects, presentations and group or individual reports.
-You'll also be able to access support materials supported by materials accessed through our virtual learning environment (VLE).
+You'll also be able to access support materials supported by materials accessed through our learning management system (Canvas).

 All assessment is designed to allow you to demonstrate what you’ve learned, and to make sure you’re developing the knowledge and skills you need to successfully complete the course.